kadirberatyildirim/Neuroscience-Projects/README.md

 # Neuroscience-Projects
-This repository includes some projects from the book 'MATLAB for Neuroscientists.
-An Introduction to Scientific Computing', written in MATLAB.
+This repository includes small scripts from various studies such as master's courses or self-projects.